Vinitvh/fotobucket/README.md

-# fotobucket
+# FotoBucket

-Fotobucket is a web application to share your favorite pics built with Reactjs and Firebase.
+FotoBucket is a web application to share your favorite pics to the web.
+Built with Reactjs and Firebase.